Tissue Flap Surgery for Breast Reconstruction

 Tissue flap surgery is a way to rebuild the shape of a breast using skin, fat, and possibly muscle from another part of the body.
 It is usually done after part or all of the breast is removed (mastectomy) because of cancer.
-It may also be done for women who have problems with breast development.
+It may also be done for people who have problems with breast development.

 Types of tissue flap surgery